In the hunt for protective trousers

 Pinewood first made contact with Teijin Aramid in 2010, and initially offered Twaron-reinforced chaps to consumers.
 In light of the success of this product, Wild Boar hunting trousers went into production in 2014.
 While it was easy for Pinewood to find cut-resistant and durable fabrics, only Twaron fibers were light and flexible enough to be integrated into comfortable trousers.
 This was especially important given that mobility is essential in the hunting environment.
 “Above all, a layer of Twaron greatly increases the toughness of the material,” says Rainer.
 “The chances of sustaining serious injury are therefore greatly reduced.”
 The Wild Boar trousers are sold across Europe, and are widely appreciated by hunters who seek advanced design and high functionality.

 Working together for a bright future

 The collaboration between Pinewood and Teijin Aramid has so far proved very successful, and the times ahead also look bright for this international partnership.
-“Over the past four years, Teijin’s service has been exemplary, and shipments have always been made on time,” says Rainer.
+“Over the past years, Teijin’s service has been exemplary, and shipments have always been made on time,” says Rainer.
 “The innovations of the fiber industry are fast-paced, and we are closely monitoring progress of Teijin Aramid with a view to further collaboration in new products.”
 With Pinewood increasing its market share across Europe, and with room to become established on other continents too, their Twaron trousers will soon be protecting more hunters than ever before.